tock/libtock-rs/doc/CodeReview.md

 1. All outstanding review discussions have been resolved.
 1. If the pull request is significant, a 7 day waiting period has passed since the PR was opened.

+We recommend that authors of significant PRs comment on the PR when they believe the above criteria have been satisfied (including the waiting period).
+This is primarily to remind the owners to merge the PR.
+Secondarily, it should help identify confusion about a PR review's status.

 ## Owners